 This recipe for pumpkin hummus is delightfully sweet and savory.
 It’s full of creamy chickpeas along with flavor-packed tahini, pumpkin, and garlic!
-This pumpkin hummus recipe is the perfect dip for your next fall hang-out or winter holiday.
+This pumpkin hummus recipe is perfect for your fall-season hang-out or winter holiday table.

 This post may contain affiliate links.